ResourcesSmall Business Health Care Hub by JPMorganChase

 Group funding options

 Think of this as a one-size-fits-all approach to health insurance.
 Your business chooses a single plan for everyone and covers the cost, so everyone gets the same coverage and benefits.
-There are different types, like fully insured or self-funded, each with its own costs and flexibility.
+There are several ways to fund your business's health insurance, like fully insured or self-funded, each with its own costs and flexibility.

 Explore other options

-Fully insured plans are just one of many choices.
-Discover how level/self-funded options can provide greater flexibility and potentially align better with your business needs.
+Many businesses tend to start with fully insured plans, but they are just one of many choices.
+Other options, like level and self-funded plans can provide greater flexibility and potentially align better with your business needs.

 Explore funding options